epiviz/epiviz-website/home/content/post/2017-05-01-epiviz-update.md

         bower install --save epiviz/epiviz-data-source
     ```

+These webcomponents are the building blocks for our upcoming update to the epiviz and metaviz web applications and, more importantly, the ability to embed epiviz visualizations in rmarkdown documents.
 To be part of our development, please install our components and let us know if you have any feedback or issues (through [Github](http://github.com/epiviz/epiviz-chart)).